 WHEREAS, the current shortage of large-animal veterinarians in rural areas is a problem; and

-WHEREAS, North Dakota has entered into an agreement with Kansas State University for an additional five to ten students annually; and
+WHEREAS, North Dakota has entered into an agreement with Kansas State University for an additional five to 10 students annually; and

-WHEREAS, this increase in positions will enhance our opportunity to send North Dakota students to vet school, which would increase chances of them returning to practice in North Dakota; and
+WHEREAS, the increase in positions will enhance our opportunity to send North Dakota students to vet school, which would increase chances of them returning to practice in North Dakota; and

 THEREFORE BE IT RESOLVED, the NDSA supports additional funding to pursue these contracts.